 Bubbles are portable, meaning it's possible to stay in one even while traveling.
 Direct reports and executive staff often arrange schedules that make leaders visible but unreachable.
 When out and about, top management must insist on engaging with those who run the business daily.

 Hal Gregerson, Executive Director of the MIT Leadership Center, has written extensively about executive bubbles.
 "The greatest responsibility of a CEO is to recognize whether (the company) requires a major change in direction," Gregerson writes.

 How does one undertake that assessment without a free flow of ideas from different perspectives?

-Dr. Gregerson's interviews with CEOs highlight two disturbing themes: "People telling you what they think you want to hear; and people being fearful to tell you things they believe you don't want to hear."
+Dr. Gregerson's interviews with CEOs highlight two disturbing themes: "People telling you what they think you want to hear, and people being fearful of telling you things they believe you don't want to hear."

 Nandan Nilekani, a co-founder of Infosys, says you have to guard against a "good news cocoon."

 Are you insulated from information critical to your work?
 To find out, ask yourself these questions: 1

 - How many barriers do people have to cross to talk directly with you?

 - How much of your typical workweek is spent outside your office or headquarters?

 - When was the last time you were wrong about something at work?